plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(f) Triage Tensions:** To process each agenda item, the agenda item owner may make requests of the other participants.
 However, the agenda item owner may only make requests to serve a Rôle they were invited to represent in the meeting.
 Further, each participant only has duties that come from Rôles they were invited to represent in the meeting, or that exist regardless of the Rôles they fill.
 The Facilitator manages the time allowed for each agenda item to allow space for processing every item on the agenda.
 To that end, the Facilitator may cut off the processing of any item after its due share of the meeting time.
 - **(g) Closing Round:** Each participant in turn shares a closing reflection on the meeting.
 Responses are not allowed.

-A Politique of a Circle may specify an alternate process or amend this default process for Tactical Meetings called by any of the Circle's Rôles.
+A Politique of a Cercle may specify an alternate process or amend this default process for Tactical Meetings called by any of the Cercle's Rôles.

 #### 2.4.3 Surrogate for Absent Members

-If an unelected Rôle invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Rôle's Super-Circle may instead represent the Rôle during the meeting.
+If an unelected Rôle invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Cercle Lead of that Rôle's Super-Cercle may instead represent the Rôle during the meeting.

 ### 2.5 Individual Initiative